This fact sheet is for information only. Credit reporting laws are complex and technical. It’s recommended you get legal

 YOUR RIGHTS UNDER THE PRIVACY ACT

-- You can get a copy of your personal credit report for free once every 12 months or when you are refused credit: see How to get a copy of your credit report, below, for details.
+- You can get a copy of your personal credit report and score for free once every 3 months or when you are refused credit: see How to get a copy of your credit report, below, for details;

-- You can request incorrect information be amended or a dispute noted on your file.
+- You can request corrections or that a dispute is noted on your file;

-- Your credit report cannot be looked at by anyone other than credit providers, potential credit providers, mortgage insurers and the credit reporting agency.
+- Your credit report cannot be accessed by anyone other than credit providers, potential credit providers, mortgage insurers and the credit reporting agency.
+You should get advice from a tenancy law service if you are concerned about a credit report request from a real estate agent;

-- You should be told by the credit provider if a loan is refused because of listings on your credit record.
+- The credit provider should tell you if a loan has been refused because of your credit report;